WICG/display-locking/README.md

   However, the brief description of the tokens is below:
     * `subtree-visibility: auto`: this configuration allows the user-agent to automatically manage whether content is invisible to rendering/hit testing or not.
-    * `subtree-visilibity: hidden`: this configuration gives the developer complete control of when the subtree is rendered.
+    * `subtree-visibility: hidden`: this configuration gives the developer complete control of when the subtree is rendered.
 Neither the user-agent nor its features should need to process or render the subtree.
-    * `subtree-visilibity: hidden-matchable`: this configuration allows the developer to control rendering, but it allows user-agent features such as find-in-page to process the subtrees and fire the activation event (described below).
+    * `subtree-visibility: hidden-matchable`: this configuration allows the developer to control rendering, but it allows user-agent features such as find-in-page to process the subtrees and fire the activation event (described below).